Azure/azure-sdk-for-python/sdk/appconfiguration/azure-appconfiguration/samples/README.md

 # Azure App Configuration Data Library Python Samples

+The following samples demonstrate how to use Azure App Configuration with Python.

 ## Prerequisites

 You must have an [Azure subscription][azure_sub], and a [Configuration Store][configuration_store] to use this package.